 Known as Vierwaldstattersee in German, which translates to ‘four forest sites’, the lake is surrounded by four cantons – Uri, Schwyz, Unterwalden and Lucerne.

 A great way to appreciate the lake’s size is on a Lucerne boat tour and there are plenty of options with historic paddlewheel steamers, modern motorboats and a panoramic yacht all offering lake cruises.
-Check cruise options and prices here.
+Click here to check cruise options and prices.

-Legend has it that it was on the shores of Lake Lucerne that the Swiss hero William Tell won his freedom by successfully shooting an apple off the head of his son, Walter.
+Legend has it that it was on the shores of Lake Lucerne, Switzerland that the Swiss hero William Tell won his freedom by successfully shooting an apple off the head of his son, Walter.